DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 ### Balance-Check

 Since the availability of an attached promotion depends on its Redemption Rule, the total available value of a Lightrail Card varies depending on the context of the Transaction.
-For example, if a customer have a Card with $10 principal value and a $5 attached promotion subject to some Redemption Rules, the total available value of the Card can be $10 or $15 depending on the Transaction.
+For example, if a customer has a Card with $10 principal value and a $5 attached promotion subject to some Redemption Rules, the total available value of the Card can be $10 or $15 depending on the Transaction.
 Therefore, when checking the available Balance of a Card, you need to provide the full context by providing a complete `metadata` object.

 Lightrail `dryRun` endpoints provide a mechanism for simulating a Transaction and checking the maximum a Card can pay towards a given Transaction, considering all the metadata.
 These endpoints also return a `transactionBreakdown` which provides the breakdown of how the value of the Transaction would be extracted from the Card's Value Stores.
 You can use this information to show the customer what promotions will be unlocked in their current checkout.
 Moreover, by comparing this list with the full list of all Value Stores on the Card, you can also show the customer the Value Stores which were NOT unlocked together with a hint about what they can do to unlock more promotions.
 More details on these endpoints are given in the Walk-Through Example below.